PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 ## We raised venture capital

 Obviously, this matters.
-We didn't raise a ridiculous amount - we have done a $3M seed, $9M series A and a $15M series B. We have a lot of it left and will be profitable next year.
+We didn't raise or spend a ridiculous amount compared to other companies we compete with - we have done a $3M seed, $9M series A and a $15M series B. We have a lot of it left and will be profitable next year.

 Raising money does let build more stuff, but if you _should_ is very questionable and a topic for another time.